cychitivav/pai/README.md

 	<img src="https://user-images.githubusercontent.com/30636259/235977670-f7890966-2141-477a-a577-54380ec47c93.png" alt="Logo" width="80%" style="min-width: 400px;" />
 </div>

-Welcome to the <package_name> ROS2 package repository!
-This package contains source code and documentation for a UGV that can work in a cultivate.
+Welcome to the <package_name> ROS 1 package repository!
+This package contains source code and documentation for a UGV that can work in a field.
 This project is part of the *PAI* subject at the Universidad Nacional de Colombia.

+> __Note__: This package is being developed using ROS noetic

 <!-- BADGES
 https://github.com/Ileriayo/markdown-badges -->